Automattic/mongoose/migrating_to_6.md

 * Mongoose now passes the document as the first parameter to `default` functions.
 This may affect you if you pass a function that expects different parameters to `default`, like `default: mongoose.Types.ObjectId`.
 See [gh-9633](https://github.com/Automattic/mongoose/issues/9633)

+* Schema paths declared with `type: { name: String }` become single nested subdocs in Mongoose 6, as opposed to Mixed in Mongoose 5.
+This removes the need for the `typePojoToMixed` option.
+See [gh-7181](https://github.com/Automattic/mongoose/issues/7181).

 * When populating a subdocument with a function `ref` or `refPath`, `this` is now the subdocument being populated, not the top-level document.
 See [#8469](https://github.com/Automattic/mongoose/issues/8469)

 * Single nested subdocs have been renamed to "subdocument paths".
 So `SchemaSingleNestedOptions` is now `SchemaSubdocumentOptions` and `mongoose.Schema.Types.Embedded` is now `mongoose.Schema.Types.Subdocument`.
 See [gh-10419](https://github.com/Automattic/mongoose/issues/10419)